dgrauet/cline-rules/Workflows/self-improving-cline.md

 ## 5) Review and Synthesize Opportunities

-Using the current task’s conversation context:
+Using the current task's conversation context:
 - Summarize relevant user feedback (explicit and implicit)
 - Identify where rules helped or hindered flow
 - Propose targeted improvements focused on: